cram2/costmap_learning/README.md

 This package allows to learn a two dimensional position distribution and one dimensional orientation distributions for different objects.
 The software architecture supports to use different kitchens, tables, humans and context for learning different postion and orientation distributions.
-The GMMs are learned from one [CSV file](../master/resource), which is exemplary given for the iai_kitchen in iai_maps.
-Moreover, a launch file is given, which allows to change the CSV file feature names, visualizations options and more.
+The GMMs are learned from one CSV file, which must be saved in the [resource](../master/resource) folder and its name should be configured in the launch file.
+Moreover, the launch file allows to change the CSV file feature names, visualizations options during runtime and more.
+This package already contains a data set for the iai_kitchen in iai_maps.

 ## ROS Interface